nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Interview_Question/CountingPerfectSquares/README.md

     return 0;
 }
 ```

-To incorporate smart pointers into your C++ code, we’ll use std::unique_ptr from the <memory> header.
+To incorporate smart pointers into your C++ code, we’ll use std::unique_ptr from the 'memory' header.
 This ensures proper memory management and avoids manual delete calls, aligning with modern C++ best practices.

 ```cpp
 #include <iostream>